Klaim/stdcxx-privext/proposal/draft.md

 * explicit: The explicit keyword could be reused here and it even has seems somewhat natural as you are "explicitly" defining a new member function.
+All of the current uses of this keyword are related to type conversions and it would be better to keep it this way for consistency and ease of understanding.
-    This keyword however is meant to be used with constructors, do we really want another overloaded keyword like static in the language?
+    Do we really want another overloaded keyword like static in the language?
-* private: The private keyword seems like a natural choice.
-However we don't like this keyword for one big reason, its confusing.
+* private: The private keyword seems like a natural choice but it is a bad choice because it is confusing.
-    New users will undoubtably ask why you can write a private extension method but not a public or protected one.
+    New users will undoubtedly ask why you can write a private extension method but not a public or protected one.
 Someone in the future might even be tempted to write a proposal similar to this one allowing public and protected extension methods.
-Such a proposal would be a very bad idea as it would destroy encapsulation.
 * [[attribute]]: This is almost like inventing a new keyword, except you're cheating by instead using a generalized attribute.
-We do not believe attributes should be used for back door keywords to implement new language features.
+    Attributes should be used for back door keywords to implement new language features.
 * Invent a new keyword: This probably doesn't even need to be said.
     New keywords are something that should only be introduced if